msr22/Bag_of_Words/README.md

 ### Bag-of-Words representation

-- The simplest way to represent a document $D$ as a vector $V$ would be to now count the relevant words in the document.
+- The simplest way to represent a document *D* as a vector *V* would be to now count the relevant words in the document.
 - For each document, make a vector of the count of each of the words in the vocabulary (excluding the words removed in the previous step - the "stopwords").

 ### Document classification using Bag-of-Words